stafaaa/ShepherdMoneyProject/README.md

 ## Models
 Following is a component overview of the models.
 You can find more hints in the source code files as well
-- `User`: each user has their name, date of birth, and some (or none) credit cards associated with them
+- `User`: each user has their name, and some (or none) credit cards associated with them
 - `CreditCard`: each credit card has issance bank, card number, who the card belongs to, and a list of balance history
 - `BalanceHistory`: credit card balance for a specific date.